Authentication

 - Once authenticated, you can build and test protected features directly in the editor

-- No need to log in separately for the editor environment
+- There is no need to log in separately for the editor environment

 The browser extension is only required for development in the Nordcraft editor.
 Users of your published application will not need to install anything.